lensesio/stream-reactor/README.md

 *   Upgrade Kudu Client to 1.4.0
 *   Support for dates in Elastic Indexes and custom document types
 *   Upgrade CoAP to 2.0.0-M4
-*   Upgrade Hazelcast to 3.8.4
+*   Upgrade Connect CLI to 1.0.2 (Renamed to connect-cli)
+*   Add MQTT wildcard support.

 ### Bug Fixes

 *   Fixes for high CPU on CoAP source
 *   Fixes for high CPU on Cassandra source